Greengage-project/backend-logging/README.md

 ## Send or produce logs

-A producer program need to connect to the data store to send a messages.
-There are two ways to send messages (logs) to be stored, they are:
+A producer program needs to connect to the data store to send messages.
+There are two ways to send messages (logs) to be stored, these are:
+- Use the RabbitMQ (message broker).
 - Use the API.
-- Use the RabbitMQ (message broker).

 ### Use of RabbitMQ